-All students enrolled in clinical laboratory courses in the nursing major must provide their own professional liability insurance, proof of automobile insurance, and transportation to extended campus facilities.
+All students enrolled in clinical laboratory courses in the nursing major must pay the University fee for professional liability insurance, provide proof of automobile insurance, and have a means of transportation to extended campus facilities.
 Professional liability insurance is mandatory prior to beginning clinical experiences.
-Liability insurance may be purchased at a discounted rate by students who join the California Nursing Students' Association (CNSA).
 In certain nursing courses, students may have a rotating schedule in the clinical laboratory necessitating flexibility in planning other classes and activities.
 CPR certification for medical professionals is required as a prerequisite to the program and recertification must be maintained according to the requirements of the American Heart Association or Red Cross.